 How to make strawberry syrup from scratch

 Note: This is an explanation of the techniques needed to make this syrup recipe.
 Scroll down to the bottom of the article to get the full, easy recipe for fresh strawberry syrup with step-by-step instructions.

-The basic method for making this syrup is to cook strawberries in water and sugar until they're very mushy.
-Then, you press the strawberries through a fine-mesh strainer so you get all of the juice and the best parts of the berry into the syrup while leaving the seeds behind.
+The basic method for making this syrup is to cook fresh berries in water and sugar until they’re very mushy.
+Then, you press the cooked strawberries through a fine-mesh strainer so you get of the strawberry juice and the best parts of the berry into the syrup while leaving the seeds behind.

-Because of this, it's best to cut up your strawberries into very small chunks.
-They'll break down even more when they cook, and you'll have less work when it's time to strain.
+Because of this, it’s best to cut up your strawberries into very small chunks.
+They’ll break down even more when they cook, and you’ll have less work when it’s time to strain them through a sieve.

-First, you should chop the strawberries into small pieces.
-Then, add them to a saucepan and cover them with 1/2 cup of white sugar and 1/2 cup of water and let it all cook for 10-15 minutes.
+First, you should start with chopped strawberries in small pieces.
+Then, add them to a sauce pan and cover them with white sugar and water and let it all cook for 10-15 minutes.
 You’ll start cooking over medium-high heat so the sugar dissolves, then finish it on low heat while you let it reduce and thicken.

-Your last step is to pour the mixture into a bowl through a fine mesh strainer.
-Using the back of a spoon, you'll push the strawberry pulp through until only the solids remain in the strainer basket.
+Your last step is to pour the mixture into a bowl through a fine mesh sieve.
+Using the back of a spoon, you’ll push the strawberry pulp through until only the solids remain in the strainer basket.
 You’re left with a smooth syrup with tons of fresh strawberry flavor.

 Once you’ve let the syrup cool to room temperature you can use the syrup for anything you want!

 - Mix it with white milk to make strawberry milk.

 - Swap out your plain simple syrup.
-Use it as a strawberry simple syrup in your favorite beverages (like my strawberry basil margarita!)
+Use it as a strawberry simple syrup in your favorite drinks and cocktail recipes (like my strawberry basil margarita or strawberry lemonade)